stonedDiscord/decode_sourcedefender/README.md

 Most of the code interesting to decode packed projects seems to be in loader.cpython-310-x86_64-linux-gnu.so One of the largest functions in that file is __pyx_pw_6loader_8_loader__15load

+The function is too big for both Ghidra and IDA Pro to decompile or display.
+This might be an anti-reversing tactic or just spaghetti code.